Antimicrobial Resistance (AMR)

 The Commonwealth spirit would encourage us to commit to work together and share the tools, resources and expertise that we have to support all our nations in developing and delivering an effective action plan to tackle this issue.

-commonwealth pharmacists antimicrobial stewardship
+commonwealth partnerships for antimicrobial stewardship programmes

 antibiotic guardian award winner